Why Travel In West Africa?

 - Camp sites and tourist infrastructure in general is often quite basic, a contrast to the relative luxury you experience in countries like Namibia, Botswana, and Kenya.

-– Perhaps the biggest concern for some is political stability and security.
+- Perhaps the biggest concern for some is political stability and security.
 It’s fair to say that some countries in West Africa have suffered in the past from extreme poverty, corruption, and fighting.
 But any more so than the rest of Africa?
-It’s true that countries like Ivory Coast and Sierra Leone have gone through some troubled times, but so have Rwanda, Kenya, Uganda and Zimbabwe.
+It’s true that countries like Ivory Coast, Liberia and Sierra Leone have gone through some troubled times, but so have Rwanda, Kenya and Zimbabwe.
 As stated elsewhere on this website, West Africa is a region moving on from a troubled past.

 However, some companies which had started operating in West Africa decided that it was worth continuing to run trips in the region in their own right, and the Moroccan coastal route to West Africa was established.
 To this day, there are a number of companies still running trips through this part of Africa.
 The traditional journey from Morocco to Mauritania, into Mali and onto Ghana, carrying on along the coast towards Central Africa, has now become firmly entrenched as a popular overland route.

-At Overlanding West Africa, we want to go that bit further, and move away from the established/traditional path through West Africa.
+At Overlanding West Africa, we like to go that bit further, and move away from the established/traditional path through West Africa.

-We want to visit the countries in the region that were, at certain stages in the past, too unstable to visit.
-Countries like Guinea, Sierra Leone, and Ivory Coast, have all gone through political upheaval in recent times, but have since taken huge strides in moving on from a troubled past.
-There are no travel warnings in place on any of our planned route through these countries, and all have started to witness the start or rebirth of a tourism industry.
-4×4 enthusiasts have been deviating from the traditional West Africa route and visiting these countries for many years now, as well as intrepid travellers doing so on public transport.
+We visit the countries in the region that were, at certain stages in the past, too unstable to visit.
+Countries like Liberia, Sierra Leone and Ivory Coast have all gone through political upheaval in recent times, but have since taken huge strides in moving on from a troubled past.
+4×4 enthusiasts have been deviating from the traditional West Africa route and visiting these countries for a number of years now, as well as intrepid travellers doing so on public transport.
 Tourist hotspots are popping up all over the countries in question, with small scale initiatives now enticing greater numbers to visit.